techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/index.md

 # Curriculum 2025–26 — Overview (Y4–Y6)

-**Intent**
+## Intent

-A coherent, year-long journey where pupils **learn by making**: Autumn builds coding + electronics fluency; Spring builds design + circuit simulation; Summer fuses both into a polished product with a public showcase.
+A coherent, year-long journey where children **learn by making**: Autumn builds coding + electronics fluency; Spring builds design + circuit simulation; Summer fuses both into a polished product.

 ## Term at a glance